Civil-law notary: Italy

 The public exam is composed of two parts, a written and an oral portion.
 The written portion consists of drafting three full notarial instruments (atto notarile), justifying the choices made in those instruments (spiegazione), and a theoretical part about the topics covered in the exam (parte teorica).

 The three tests are about the three most important areas of expertise of a notary: law of succession (mortis causa), contract law (inter vivos) and company law (diritto commerciale).
-If a candidate achieves a sufficient score on the written test, he or she is admitted to the oral exam during which other subjects such as tax law are evaluated.
+Candidates achieving a sufficient score on the written test are admitted to the oral exam during which other subjects such as tax law are evaluated.

 A national score report is published afterwards, and notaries admitted to practice are appointed to a certain practice area (city, rural area) based on their choices and their performance on the exam.
 After receiving their seal of office, which is the symbol of the profession and legitimizes the instruments they sign, a notary has to complete a final 6 months of training under a qualified notary.

-Given the difficulty of the national exam, almost all candidates attend notary trainning institutes.
+Given the difficulty of the national exam, almost all candidates attend notary training institutes.
 Those schools are fully private institutions and are by no means mandatory, but virtually all successful candidates have at some point attended one or more.

 An average person requires about 12 years (5 years of university, 18 months in a traineeship, an average of 5 years to pass the national exam and 6 further months of training) of continuous studies in order to become a notary.
 As such, notaries are among the most highly trained professionals in Italy and are held in high regard both professionally and socially.

 After the training is done a notary usually opens a law office (studio notarile) in the practice area designated by the State.
 After one year they are allowed to open a second office in the same area.
 The law mandates a minimum of three half days to be allocated at the primary office but makes no references to a minimum or maximum fee that can be applied.

 Given the relatively small number of notaries (about 5,000) and the high volume of work they are required to do, notaries are usually very expensive professionals, and consistently rank first among the best paid professional category in Italy.

 Notaries are required by law whenever real estate (bene immobile) is donated, whenever a company changes its bylaws, or whenever relevant property (such as automobiles) is donated.
 Notarial instruments are legally binding, publicly available, and accorded full faith and credit for any claim until improbated (pubblica fede fino a prova di falso).
 The conclusive presumption of validity and regularity and public availability are the two main aspects of the notarial instrument as opposed to legal instruments drafted by attorneys or instruments drafted and signed by non-lawyers.